rsbivand/ECS530_h22/docs/index.md

 theme: united
 ---

+### Updated course information (12 September)

+Both this guide and introductions to materials will evolve over time.
+While working on the "flipped" modules, I realised that II would be too full, so I suggest splitting II into IIa spatial autocorrelation and IIb spatial regression.
+It remains the case that representation and visualization are both large topics, but they are better supported in the available materials.

 ### Course information (9 September)

 We will meet for short 2-3 hour sessions on Tuesdays 09:00-12:00 CEST: 20 September (Aud.
 J), 4 and 18 October (both Aud.
 F) and 1 November (Aud.
 G, CET - winter time); zoom link to follow for off-site participants.
 We will not use all three hours, but we have time for set-up and breaks with the three hour room reservation slots.
 The zoom link will be posted in a Canvas announcement, and emailed only the first time to any not yet active in Canvas.